Do I need a film permit?

 - Paying activity-based use, personnel and inspection fees

 - Utilizing a FilmLA Monitor in sensitive areas

 - Please see Area Requirements for application submission deadlines

 When you work with FilmLA, we will help you by distributing official “Notices of Filming” to all residences and businesses located in the area near your location.
 These Notices contain details you’ve provided about when you will be filming, the activities to be filmed and whom community members can call to share their concerns.
 The Notices are typically distributed two business days ahead of your first day of production.

 Along with that, we encourage you to distribute your own letters on production company letterhead describing the filming activities and providing your contact information.

 Whether you choose to distribute a letter or introduce yourself to community members face-to-face, bear in mind that other filmmakers will have to follow in your footsteps.
 Being a good neighbor will help the crew that films there after you.

 Our consolidated payment option allows you to pay for most of your permit-related fees in a single transaction.
 Your finalized permit will include a cover invoice with a detailed breakdown of fees.

-Customers who apply using our Online Permit System (OPS) and participate in our optional “Permits on Account” credit program can request immediate email delivery of permits.
+Customers who apply using our Online Permit System (OPS) are able to pay for transactions using all popular credit cards.
+Additionally, you may also participate in our optional “Permits on Account” credit program can request immediate email delivery of permits.